chkpwd/alfred-workflows/ente-totp/README.md

 # An Alfred Workflow that uses your Ente Exports

-Ente Auth does [not support](https://github.com/ente-io/ente/discussions/716) exporting TOTP codes.
-To use this project, please export from the Ente app and then manually import them into the workflow's database using the `import` parameter.
+Ente Auth CLI does [not support](https://github.com/ente-io/ente/discussions/716) exporting TOTP codes.
+To use this project, please export from the Ente app and then and then import them into the workflow's database by choosing the export file using the "Configure Workflow" button in the workflow setup and then import using the 'ente import' Alfred command.

+The file can be deleted once imported.

+> [!NOTE]
-> [!NOTE] **Note**: In the future, the workflow will take care of the import.
+> In the future, the workflow will take care of the import.
+> In addtion, once support for exporting codes via CLI is supported, we will use that instead.

 ## Setup